nelsonr/browser-extension-starter/README.md

 ## TypeScript

 TypeScript it's a superset of JavaScript, that transpiles into plain JavaScript.
 It adds additional type features and helps you avoid making the usual mistakes that happen when creating something more complex than a "Hello World".
-It can be a bit much at the start, with TypeScript yelling at you but after a while you'll start to appreciate it and hopefully, wonder how did you ever did anything without it.
+It can be a bit much at the start, with TypeScript yelling at you, but after a while you'll start to appreciate it and hopefully, wonder how did you ever did anything without it.

 Nonetheless, it's possible to just use plain JavaScript: